 We found 8 internists who accept Fallon Community Health Plan near Framingham, MA.

-	Dr. Deborah Riester's specialties are adult endocrinology and general internal medicine.
-Dr. Riester attended Tufts

-	University School of Medicine and subsequently trained at Northwestern Memorial Hospital for residency.
-She has received

-	a 3.5 out of 5 star rating by her patients.
-She is an in-network provider for Fallon Community Health Plan (FCHP),

-	Great-West Healthcare, and AARP, as well as other insurance carriers.
-She is professionally affiliated with

-	Newton-Wellesley Hospital.
-Dr. Riester has an open panel.
+Dr. Deborah Riester works as an endocrinologist and internist in Natick, MA.
+Dr. Riester attended Tufts University School of Medicine and subsequently trained at Northwestern Memorial Hospital for residency.
+Her average rating from her patients is 3.5 stars out of 5.
+She accepts Fallon Community Health Plan (FCHP), Great-West Healthcare, and AARP, as well as other insurance carriers.
+She is affiliated with Newton-Wellesley Hospital.
+Dr. Riester's practice is open to new patients.

-	Dr. Sandhya Ventrapagada works as an internist in Framingham, MA and Worcester, MA.
-She takes Fallon Community Health

-	Plan (FCHP), Neighborhood Health Plan, and Blue Cross/Blue Shield, as well as other insurance carriers.
-She graduated

-	from Osmania Medical College and then she performed her residency at St. Vincent's Hospital.
-Dr. Ventrapagada (or staff)

-	is conversant in Spanish and Portuguese.
-Unfortunately, Dr. Ventrapagada is not accepting new patients at this time.
+Dr. Sandhya Ventrapagada practices general internal medicine in Framingham, MA and Worcester, MA.
+She accepts Fallon Community Health Plan (FCHP), Neighborhood Health Plan, and Blue Cross/Blue Shield, in addition to other insurance carriers.
+Dr. Ventrapagada graduated from Osmania Medical College.
+For her residency, Dr. Ventrapagada trained at St. Vincent's Hospital.
+Dr. Ventrapagada (or staff) is conversant in Spanish and Portuguese.
+She is closed to new patients at this time.

 Conditions / Treatments

 Medicare Patient Gender

 A specialist in general internal medicine is often referred to as an “internist.”
 While internal medicine physicians also provide comprehensive care, they should not be confused with general practitioners or family medicine practitioners, both of which may provide pregnancy care, deliver babies, and treat children.
 An internal medicine doctor specializes only in the health care of adults.